dfinity/examples/motoko/random_maze/README.md

 *  [main.mo](./src/random_maze/main.mo), which contains the actor definition and methods exposed by this canister.

-This actor use Motoko's 'Random' library to generate a cryptographically random maze of user-specified size.
+This actor use Motoko's `Random` library to generate a cryptographically random maze of user-specified size.

 Function `generate`, calls library function `Random.blob()` asynchronously to